Groups with infinitely many ends acting analytically on the circle: Acknowledgements

+We will use what we know about the action of $G$ to restrict the possible Stallings' decompositions of a group $G$ acting by real-analytic diffeomorphisms of the circle and admitting an exceptional minimal set.
+This idea can be traced back to Hector (and Ghys) \cite{euler}.
+As a first illustrative example, let us sketch an argument by Hector under the additional assumption of no torsion \cite[Proposition~4.1]{euler}.

-\begin{thm}[Hector's lemma] Let $G\le \Diff_+^{\omega}(\T)$ be a f.g.~subgroup which acts with an exceptional minimal set $\Lambda$.
-Then the stabilizer in $G$ of any point is either trivial or infinite cyclic. \end{thm}
+\begin{thm}[Hector] Let $G\subset \Diff_+^\omega(\T)$ be a finitely generated, torsion-free subgroup acting with an exceptional minimal set.
+Then $G$ is free. \end{thm}

-Duminy's theorem (Theorem~\ref{Duminy}) implies that $G$ has infinitely many ends, so there is a Stallings' decomposition.
-Since the group is torsion-free, the Stallings' decomposition must be a free product $G=G_1*G_2$.
+\begin{proof} Duminy's theorem (Theorem~\ref{Duminy}) implies that $G$ has infinitely many ends, so has a Stallings' decomposition.
+Since the group is torsion free, the Stallings' decomposition must be a free product $G=G_1*G_2$ of finitely generated groups $G_1$ and $G_2$.
 Now, neither factor acts minimally (otherwise $G$ does).
-If one of the factors acts with an exceptional minimal set, then we can expand the free product $G_1*G_2$ until the moment we get $G=H_1*\ldots*H_n$ with every $H_i$ acting with some periodic orbit: this procedure has to stop in a finite number of steps, for the rank (the least number of generators) of the factors is less than the rank of the group (Grushko's formula \cite{combinatorial}).
-Hence, for every $H_i$ there is a finite index subgroup $K_i$ which fixes pointwise the periodic orbit.
-Since the action is analytic, Hector's lemma implies that every $K_i$ is either infinite cyclic or trivial and actually $K_i$ as well as $H_i$ is infinite cyclic since $G$ is torsion-free.
-Thus, $G$ is free, as claimed.
+If one of the factors acts with an exceptional minimal set, then we can expand the free product $G_1*G_2$ until the moment we get $G=H_1*\ldots*H_n$ with every $H_i$ acting with some periodic orbit.
+Indeed, this procedure has to stop in a finite number of steps, for the rank (the least number of generators) of the factors is less than the rank of the group (this follows from a classical formula of Grushko; see \cite{combinatorial}).
+Now we use that the action is by real-analytic diffeomorphisms.
+As the action has an exceptional minimal set, the group must be locally discrete (easy consequence of Proposition~\ref{p:localvf}).
+Corollary~\ref{cor:finite-orbits} implies that the subgroups $H_i$'s must be either cyclic or semi-direct products of an infinite cyclic group with a finite group.
+Since the group $G$ is torsion-free, the only possibility is that every $H_i$ is infinite cyclic.
+Thus, $G$ is free, as claimed. \end{proof}

+In \cite{euler}, Ghys proved that the same holds for any group $G\subset \Diff_+^\omega(\T)$ acting with an exceptional minimal set:

+\begin{thm}[Ghys] Let $G\subset \Diff_+^{\omega}(\T)$ be a finitely generated subgroup acting with an exceptional minimal set.
+Then $G$ is virtually free. \end{thm}

+We can sketch the proof of Ghys' Theorem~\ref{thm:Ghys} under the assumption that the group $G$ acting on the circle with an exceptional minimal set verifies a certain hypothesis, called \emph{Dunwoody's accessibility}.
+Finitely generated groups with $0$ or $1$ ends are accessible (by definition) and, in general, accessible groups are all those groups that can be obtained as amalgamated products or HNN extensions of accessible groups over finite groups.
+Dunwoody proved that finitely presented groups are accessible \cite{dunwoody1}, but there are finitely generated groups that are not accessible \cite{dunwoody2}.

+\begin{thm}[Ghys] Let $G\subset \Diff_+^\omega(\T)$ be a finitely generated, accessible subgroup acting with an exceptional minimal set.
+Then $G$ is virtually free. \end{thm}